kubeflow/blog/_posts/2022-08-19-kubeflow-user-survey-2022.md

 author: "Kubeflow 1.6 Release Team"
 ---

-In May 2002, the Kubeflow user survey was open to gather community feedback.
+In May 2022, the Kubeflow user survey was opened to gather community feedback.
 The goal of the survey was to understand the adoption of Kubeflow and to gather input on the benefits, gaps, and requirements for machine learning use cases.

 The survey was comprised of 24 questions (multiple choice and freeform).
 It ran from May 6th to June 7th and received 151 responses.
 Out of the 151 responses, 91 responses provided optional feedback on how to improve Kubeflow and the Community.
 In the 2022 survey, we received an increased number of freeform answers, which provided additional insights into users’ needs.

 ## Key Takeaways

-- 85% of the user deploy more than one Kubeflow component
+- 85% of the users deploy more than one Kubeflow component
 - The top 3 Kubeflow components are Pipelines (89%), Notebooks (75%), and KServe (48%)
 - Data preprocessing and transformations are the most challenging (44%) and time-consuming (73%) steps in the ML lifecycle
 - 59% of the users identify model monitoring as the biggest gap in their ML lifecycle and 32% of the users identify model monitoring as the most challenging